Important: Update Your Chaos Licensing by January 28, 2025

 Starting Corona Interactive Rendering in a Floating Window

-To start Interactive Rendering in a floating window, click the "Start Interactive rendering in Corona VFB" button in the Chaos Corona Toolbar or go to the Render Setup > Scene tab and click the Start Interactive button:
+To start Interactive Rendering in a floating window, click the "Start Interactive rendering in Corona VFB (legacy)" button in the Chaos Corona Toolbar or go to the Render Setup > Scene tab and click the Start Interactive button:

 Starting Corona Interactive Rendering in a floating window from the Chaos Corona Toolbar.